Paying an Inheritance to Minor Beneficiaries

 Leaving Assets in a Restricted Account

-If the amount that you are leaving to the minor is not significant, then the easiest thing to do is to direct that the minor's inheritance is held in a restricted account for the benefit of the minor until he or she becomes an adult.
+If the amount that you are leaving to the minor is not significant, then the easiest thing to do is to direct that the minor's inheritance is held in a restricted account for the benefit of the minor until they become an adult.
 Restricted accounts include those established under an applicable state Uniform Transfers to Minor Act (or UTMA account) or a Uniform Gifts to Minors Act (or UGMA account).
-These types of accounts can be used to provide for the health, education, and maintenance of the minor until he or she reaches the age of 18 or 21 (the age at which the account must terminate depends on applicable state law).
+These types of accounts can be used to provide for the health, education, and maintenance of the minor until they reach the age of 18 or 21 (the age at which the account must terminate depends on applicable state law).

 Another type of restricted account that can be established is a 529 account, which must be used to pay for the minor's college education.